What is dating violence?

 Anyone can be a victim of dating violence.
-Both men and women can experience dating violence, as are people of every ethnicity, age, culture, religion, economic background and sexual orientation.
+Both men and women can experience dating violence, as well as people of every ethnicity, age, culture, religion, economic background and sexual orientation.
 Click here to read about various victim experiences and needs.

 - Victims are often unaware that they are in an abusive relationship.

-- Approximately 70% of college students say they have been sexually coerced.
+- Approximately 70 percent of college students say they have been sexually coerced.

-- Only 33% of teens who were in a violent relationship ever told anyone about the abuse.
+- Only 33 percent of teens who were in a violent relationship ever told anyone about the abuse.